 Student Support in the MIT Mobile App

 The Student Support button on the MIT Mobile app has a directory of frequently accessed resources, help with common issues, and ways to share and report concerns.
 Other highlights for students include S3 online appointment requests and SwipeShare request forms.
-Download the MIT Mobile app in the iTunes Store or Google Play today.
+Download the MIT Mobile app in the App Store or Google Play today.
 If you already have the MIT Mobile app, just open it up and look for the little heart in the bottom right hand corner of your app.

 How to find stuff at MIT